-They are distinguished by their function
+They are characterized by their function

-4. With additional supportThere are some rather expensive and elaborated hand rests on the market, which can help to reduce some hand stress by enlarging the supported surface of the hand.
+4. With additional support There are some fairly expensive and expensive palm rests on the market that can help reduce hand strain by increasing the supported palm.

 Hand and wrist problems:

 Traditionally, the hand rest is about 12 mm as the position of the index finger.
 Here is the center of gravity of the instrument, which means that you can turn it in any direction without effort.